rayepps/dragon-api/README.md

 # Dragon 🐉🔥
-## A service that handles images... like a dragon?
+## A service that handles todos... like a dragon?

-Api can currently be hit at `https://api-sandbox.thedragon.photo`.
+Api can currently be hit at `https://sandbox-dragon-api.greendragon.pro`.
 Contact me to request an api key for access.
 If you need help creating the proper request to interact with the api import the `postman.json` file to postman and use the template requests provided.

 ### TODO